 Recruiting in the Bahamas

-Staffing your business in the Bahamas can be more challenging than you think.
+Staffing your company in the Bahamas can be more challenging than you think.
 Exemptions from corporate and income taxes are the main draws for both investors and expats.
 The government has some measures that support investors, but there are also concerns about competition from overseas companies.
 Expats may also have a difficult time finding employment, as the government supports hiring locals.

 If you decide to hire a nonresident, they will need a work permit — this document allows them to work for one year and can be renewed.
 However, it’s difficult to get a renewal after working in the country for five or more years.